 The pre-OT degree plan prepares the undergraduate student for application to the Master of Occupational Therapy (MOT) program offered on the Denton Campus.
 Students from the undergraduate majors of child development, family studies, kinesiology, health studies, or psychology complete the TWU undergraduate core requirements, the required courses in the major, and the prerequisite courses for the MOT program.
-In addition, all declared pre-OT students attend an information seminar each fall and spring semester, hosted by the School of Occupational Therapy.
-At the seminar pre-OT students receive information concerning the profession, network with current MOT students, and are updated on the MOT selection process.
+In addition, all declared pre-OT students are invited to attend an information seminar each fall and spring semester, hosted by the School of Occupational Therapy.
+At the seminar, pre-OT students receive information concerning the profession, network with current MOT students, and are updated on the MOT selection process.

 One year preceding the completion of all non-OT courses on their plan, pre-OT students may apply to the School of Occupational Therapy for approval to begin occupational therapy coursework.
 Enrollment in a pre-OT degree plan as an undergraduate student does not guarantee admission into occupational therapy coursework.
 A predetermined number of students can be accepted based on availability of clinical facilities, space, and faculty.
 Entrance is competitive.
 Selection is based on: